1 - Clan Amir: A Fighting Heritage

 Thinking he has a free shot at them one of the roughs draws a knife and he lunges at the back of the privates.
 Jessica snaps up her foot, kicks out, and breaks his arm before he gets close to the privates.
 The rough drops to the floor with a scream.
 The rest of the roughs start to move forward.
 She calmly draws her pistol and points it at them while saying, “Who wants to die first?”
 They just stand there looking very embarrassed.
 They can’t believe this pretty young woman will kill them, but they’re too scared to try her.
 There’s something about her that intimidates them, especially the cold steadfast look in her eyes and her calm demeanour.
 She adds, “Right, you lot pick up your gear, pay your bill, go home, and sleep it off.
 The barman will get an ambulance for your friend.”
 She calmly watches them pack up their gear and leave the bar.

 On returning to her table Jessica address the privates, “OK, boys, who are you?”
 Both are a few years older than her, but they immediately answer.
 Giving their names and the fact they’re just out of basic on leave prior to reporting to B Company, 5th Claymore.
-She dresses them down, and she tells them they shouldn’t get drunk in public.
+She dresses them down then she tells them they shouldn’t get drunk in public.
 They’re to take a cab to where they’re staying.
-They nod yes, and leave; both are glad to get off so lightly.
+They nod yes, and leave; as both of them are glad to get off so lightly.

 Soon after that they leave the club.
 On the way home they detour by the police station for Jessica to lodge an official report of the incident.
 The rest of the leave is a fun time with her family and at the beach.